microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Scenario-based Services.md

 ### AI Search

-AI Search, formerly known as, Azure Cognitive Search is a cloud search service with built-in AI capabilities that enrich all types of information to help you identify and explore relevant content at scale.
+AI Search, formerly known as Azure Cognitive Search, is a cloud search service with built-in AI capabilities that enrich all types of information to help you identify and explore relevant content at scale.
 Use cognitive skills for vision, language, and speech, or use custom machine learning models to uncover insights from all types of content.

 #### Conceptual